cassa10/challenge-api/README.md

 If server is running, you could visit root endpoint API for Swagger DOCs

+Documents all following endpoints and model objects

 ## Sucursal

 ###  /api/sucursal

 - GET

-    Get all sucursal objects (no pagination)
+    Gets all sucursal objects (no pagination)

 - POST

-    Create new sucursal
+    Creates new sucursal

 ### /api/sucursal/<id\>

 - GET

-    Get sucursal with requested id
+    Gets sucursal with requested id

 - PUT

-    Update sucursal with requested id and data provided
+    Updates sucursal with requested id and data provided

 - DELETE

-    Delete sucursal with requested id (logic deleted not contemplated)
+    Deletes sucursal with requested id (logic deleted not contemplated)

 ## Punto de Retiro